Feuz earns 1st Kitzbühel win in downhill marred by crashes - WHIZ News

-KITZBÜHEL, Austria (AP) — Swiss skier Beat Feuz won a men’s World Cup downhill on the classic Streif course for the first time Friday as teammate Urs Kryenbühl crashed badly on the final jump.
+KITZBÜHEL, Austria (AP) — After four second-place finishes, Swiss skier Beat Feuz finally got his first win in the classic men’s World Cup downhill on the Streif course Friday.

+His victory, however, was bittersweet because teammate Urs Kryenbühl crashed badly on the final jump and was taken to the hospital by helicopter.

 The Swiss ski team said Kryenbühl was conscious and recognized one of his coaches.
 There was no further update on his condition.

+“This is an emotional rollercoaster,” Feuz said.
+“A big moment, winning in Kitzbühel.
+It was a tough race, a long race, but I am happy.
+Finally nobody will ask me anymore: ‘When will you win Kitzbühel?’”

-The accident resembled crashes by Scott Macartney in 2008 and Daniel Albrecht the following year.
-Both suffered life-threatening brain injuries.
+The accident involving Kryenbühl resembled crashes by American downhiller Scott Macartney in 2008 and Swiss racer Daniel Albrecht the following year.
+Both suffered life-threatening brain injuries but later returned to the circuit.

+Several racers, including Feuz, called on governing body FIS to change the finish jump for upcoming races.
+Another downhill is scheduled for Saturday, followed by a super-G on Sunday.

+“The jump is going too far,” Feuz said.
+“I went 60, 70 meters.
+It doesn’t have to be that way.”

-Earlier in the race, American racer Ryan Cochran-Siegle escaped serious injury in another frightening crash a bit higher up the course.
+Earlier in the race, American skier Ryan Cochran-Siegle escaped serious injury in another frightening crash a bit higher up the course.

-The race was interrupted several more times because of strong winds and finally stopped after 30 starters when conditions became dangerous.
+The race was interrupted several more times because of strong winds and finally stopped after 30 starters, also because flat light caused dangerous conditions.

 Results of a downhill stand when at least the top 30 racers have started their run.